jackmaden/philosophybreak/src/pages/articles/what-is-consciousness/index.md

 ---
 title: "What is Consciousness?"
 description: "Consciousness is mysterious.
 Most researchers agree it arises from the brain, but no one is sure how – or why.
-This article outlines the 'hard problem' of consciousness, as well as leading solutions to it."
+This article outlines the so-called 'hard problem' of consciousness, as well as leading solutions to it."
 image: "./cucumber.jpg"
 imageAlt: "cucumbers"
 tags: ["Consciousness", "Physicalism", "Panpsychism"]